mehulagg/gitlab_test/.gitlab/issue_templates/Feature Flag Roll Out.md

 - [ ] Partial Rollout on GitLab.com with beta groups
 - [ ] Rollout on GitLab.com for a certain period (How long)
-- [ ] Percentage Rollougt on GitLab.com - XX%
+- [ ] Percentage Rollout on GitLab.com - XX%
 - [ ] Rollout Feature for everyone as soon as it's ready

 **Beta Groups/Projects:**